Frollamma/frollamma.github.io/_posts/2025-08-03-The-path-to-Android-integrity.md

 Users of custom ROMs and/or root users might easily fail integrity checks, making many apps not usable, typically banking apps.
 In order to pass those checks they can hide/spoof/hack some device information.

+### How it's even possible a bypass

+The [integrity checks described](#what-is-android-certificate-chain) seem very strict, so it might seem impossible to bypass them.
+The idea is that if you get the private key of a certificate signed by Google you did it!
+You can pass attestation checks!
+So how do you get it?
+Well...
+Seems like some people, somehow, are able to leak certificate keys from manufacturers...
+Don't ask me how.
+Finally valid keyboxes are shared with the community and you can enjoy.

 ### Tools used

 These are the tools we will use, let's analyze them: